Skip to content

 Persons performing civil service

-Civil service is a service for young men who choose not to perform military service on conscientious grounds.
+Civil service is a service for young men and women who choose not to perform military service on conscientious grounds.
 These individuals can perform assignments in the social sector, in nature park projects or in charitable organisations.
 The Swiss Youth Hostels also offer opportunities for persons performing civil service.

-In 2022, 138 persons performing civil service (prior year 130) completed 5,873 service days (prior year 5,453) at the Swiss Youth Hostels.
+In 2024, 170 persons performing civil service (prior year 152) completed 6,265 service days (prior year 6,288) at the Swiss Youth Hostels.